 The dispute stems from the recent firing of the hospital's director and its longtime public relations officer because, the doctors say, they supported Fatah.
 "They told me that if I stayed a bullet might enter my head," said Jumah al-Saqa, 49, the former spokesman, who was removed from his office by Hamas gunmen last month after two decades in the post.
 "They want Hamas in all those jobs."

 Aug.
-3, 2016 update: Nine years later, Pinhas Inbari describes growing anarchy in The Fraying Palestinian Political Entity in the West Bank.
+3, 2016 update: Pinhas Inbari describes the growing anarchy in The Fraying Palestinian Political Entity in the West Bank.
 Not only are matters terrible now (Nablus "has gone into a tailspin of total anarchy") but they are getting worse ("The tearing of the Palestinian political and social fabric will only increase" as Mahmoud Abbas' rule ends).
 Inbari foresees Islamist forces eventually replacing the Palestinian Authority.

 Sign of the times: Note the "Don't shoot" sign on this West Bank gas truck.